Sports ( Etymology)

 Sport comes from the Old French desport meaning “leisure”, with the oldest definition in English from around 1300 being “anything humans find amusing or entertaining”.

 The Chinese term for sport, tiyu (体育; 體育) connotes physical training.
-The modern Greek term for sport is Αθλητισμός (athlitismos),…[Read more]
+The modern Greek term for sport is Αθλητισμός (athlitismos), directly cognate with the…[Read more]

 Tougher stance on doping